10 Conditions That are Commonly Misdiagnosed as Pink Eye

 A scratch or injury on the cornea (the clear front part of your eye) causes mild to severe pain, redness, tearing, and sensitivity to light.
 It usually happens when your eye comes in contact with foreign objects like sand.
 The redness can be mistaken for pink eye, but the pain and light sensitivity are usually more intense.

 Treatment: Prompt medical care is crucial.
 Antibiotic drops, pain medications and sometimes patching help healing.
+In some cases, a pressure eye patch may be recommended to protect the eye and promote recovery.

 Also Read: Natural Ways To Protect Eyes As You Age